AIA Tours: cruise

 View Detailed Itinerary

-Explore Inverness Old Town and its indoor Victorian market, with lunch on your own during free time in town before embarking Exploris One this afternoon.
-EXPLORIS ONE (B,D)
+After breakfast enjoy a historic tour of Edinburgh, with lunch on your own during free time in town before boarding the Sea Spirit this afternoon.
+SEA SPIRIT (B,D)

 KIRKWALL, ORKNEY ISLANDS

-Enjoy a full day at sea looking for wildlife from one of the ship’s spacious decks, indulging in the ship’s amenities, and listening to lectures from our team of experts.
+Enjoy a full day at sea looking for wildlife from one of the ship’s spacious decks, indulging in the ship’s amenities and listening to lectures from our team of experts.
 As evening approaches, arrive at the entrance of Sognefjord, Norway’s longest and deepest fjord.
-EXPLORIS ONE (B,L,D)
+SEA SPIRIT (B,L,D)

-Join a private cruise of the UNESCO World Heritage-listed Nærøyfjord, narrowest and best known of the many arms of the Sognefjord.
-This fjord stands out as Norway’s premier natural wonder, boasting steep mountainsides, hanging valleys, majestic peaks, snowfields, cascading waterfalls, and quaint hamlets.
-Visit one such hamlet, Gudvagen, a historic Viking village nestled deep within Nærøyfjord, where there is free time to explore independently.
-Also discover the riches of Vik, a picturesque village along the banksof the Sognefjord, including the impressive Hopperstad Stave Church, one of Norway’s 28 remaining stave churches and the oldest in the country.
-And don’t miss the opportunity to sample the local ‘gamalost cheese;’ see Moahaugane Burial Mounds, dating back to A.D.
-200; or walk the grounds of Djupvik, a unique mythological garden.
-EXPLORIS ONE (B,L,D)
+Take a scenic drive through the natural wonders of Sognefjord.
+See steep mountainsides, hanging valleys, majestic peaks, snowfields, cascading waterfalls, and quaint hamlets.
+Visit one such hamlet, Gudvagen, an historic Viking village, nestled deep within Naerfjord, where there is free time to explore independently.
+Also discover the riches of Vik, a picturesque village along the banks of the Sognefjord, including the impressive Hopperstad Stave Church, one of Norway’s 28 remaining stave churches and the oldest in the country.
+And don’t miss the opportunity to sample the local ‘gamalost cheese; and see Moahugane Burial Mounds, dating back to 200 AD.
+SEA SPIRIT (B,L,D)

-Enjoy a morning at sea with time for lectures before arriving in Nordfjordeid.
+Enjoy a morning at sea with time for lectures before arriving in Loen.
 Be welcomed by a stunning coastline, majestic mountains and valleys, expansive farmland, and a chance to see the mighty Briksdal Glacier, the largest in Europe.
-Here, choose from various excursion options including kayaking and a guided hike to learn about the local ecosystem, driving to see the Briksdal Glacier and walk the Loen Skylift, or visiting with a local family in their private home to learn about the Norwegian way of life and culture followed by a trip to the Norwegian Fjord Horse Center.
-EXPLORIS ONE (B,L,D)
+Here choose from various excursion options including kayaking with a guided hike to learn about the local ecosystem, driving to see the Briksdal Glacier, or ride one of the steepest cable cars in the world on the Loen Skylift and marvel at the stunning views of the valley below.
+SEA SPIRIT (B,L,D)

-Continue cruising north this morning, with time for lectures.
-After lunch, arrive at the coastal town of Brønnøysund to delve into its history and culture, surrounded by natural landscapes.
-Choose from optional excursions: 1.
-Hike Torghatten, known for its mythical mountain with a distinctive hole through it; 2.
-Enjoy a panoramic drive and visit Hildur’s Farm for a taste of Norwegian farm life; or 3.
-Explore Norwegian aquaculture at the Norwegian Aquaculture Center.
+Continue cruising north this morning with time for lectures.
+After lunch, arrive at the coastal town of Bronnysund to delve into its history and culture, surrounded by natural landscapes.
+Choose from optional excursions: 1) Hike Torghatten, known for its mythical mountain with a distinctive hole; 2) Enjoy a scenic panoramic drive followed by a walking tour of the charming town center; or 3) Explore Norwegian aquaculture at the Norwegian Aquaculture Center.
 Reboard in the late afternoon and depart for the Lofoten Islands, crossing the Arctic Circle along the way.
-EXPLORIS ONE (B,L,D)
+SEA SPIRIT (B,L,D)

 REINE (LOFOTEN ISLANDS)